cseanburns/presentations/ai-in-education-ccs-summit/ai-summit.md

 - **Ethical and Epistemic Considerations**: While AI offers many advantages, it's crucial to consider its limitations, especially concerning ethical and epistemic aspects.

+# Conclusion: Problem-Finding

+- Because problem-finding is important to learning and to science,
+- Because discursive practices help us problem-find,
+- Because generative AI can be used as a discursive agent (i.e., chat bot),
+- Then we have the opportunity to develop methodologies to using generative AI as a *problem-finding* tool.